tsogi/todo_app/README.md

 Todo app

 ## How to run the app:
-Run index.html by double clicking or visual studio's live server
+npx webpack --watch
+run the app using vs code live server or double clicking the file